davidkethel/javaScriptNinja/README.md

 Variables are in scope after they have been decalred to the end of the function in which they are declared.

+####[3.3 Function vs Method Invocations] (chapter3/3.3_FunctionVsMethodInvocation.html) ####

+This page shows the difference between a function and method invocation of a function.
+The difference being the context that the function runs in.

+When invoked as function the context is the window.
+When invoked as a method the context is the object,

 #### [Apply Call] (chapter3/applyCall.html) ####

 It is possible in java script to invoke a function and give it any object we want as its context.